ambaradan/docsmarker/lsp/marksman.md

 #### Auto completion of links

 The language server supports, in assisted writing, auto completion of links.
-The feature is very useful as it speeds up document writing and avoids problems arising from incorrectly written paths.
+The feature is very useful as it accelerates document writing and avoids problems arising from incorrectly written paths.

 !!! warning "Absolute or relative path"